OpenCNFT/nnn/.gitlab/issue_templates/Team Member Onboarding.md

 - Acquire necessary access: a Role Based Access Request should have been opened for you based on [this template](https://gitlab.com/gitlab-com/team-member-epics/access-requests/-/blob/master/.gitlab/issue_templates/role_baseline_access_request_tasks/department_internal_infrastructure/role_backend_engineer_gitaly.md?ref_type=heads).
   - [ ] If that's not the case, let a manager know and open one following [these instructions](https://internal.gitlab.com/handbook/it/end-user-services/access-request/baseline-entitlements/#how-can-i-create-a-new-ar-using-a-baseline-template).
   - [ ] Complete the `Team Member Self Service` section of that issue, and note what you're getting access to.
+- Open a merge request in the [Infrastructure Management](https://gitlab.com/gitlab-com/gl-infra/infra-mgmt) project to add yourself as a member under `gitaly` in `data/teams/data-access.yml`
 - If transferring from another team within GitLab:
   - [ ] update your [Team page entry](https://about.gitlab.com/handbook/git-page-update/#12-add-yourself-to-the-team-page)
   - [ ] update your Slack profile ("What I do")